Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Beef Jerky

-Like corned beef, beef jerky is full of salt and unhealthy seasonings for your dog.
+Like corned beef, beef jerky is normally very high in salt and may also contain unhealthy seasonings for your dog.
 Thankfully, you can find pet-friendly beef jerky that’s void of the extra flavorings.

 4. Beef Broth